mit-ll-ai-technology/maite/CONTRIBUTING.md

 The project's version (e.g. `v0.3.0`) is managed by [setuptools_scm](https://github.com/pypa/setuptools_scm), meaning that the `jatic_toolbox.__version__` attribute is not set manually, rather it is derived from the project's latest git-commit tag of the form `vX.Y.Z`.
 See [Creating a new release and publishing to PyPI](#creating-a-new-release-and-publishing-to-pypi) for more details.

+## Branching and Merging

+We use the [github-flow](https://guides.github.com/introduction/flow/) branching model.
+This means that all changes are made on a branch that is branched off of the `main` branch.
+When working on a feature or bug fix, developers should create an issue in the project's issue tracker and reference it in the commit message or pull request.
+This helps to ensure that all work is tracked and that team members can easily see what issues have been worked on and what still needs to be done.
+Once the changes are ready to be merged, a pull request is opened against the `main` branch.
+The pull request must be approved by at least one other developer before it can be merged.
+Every pull request will trigger a CI run that will run the test suite, check the codebase for formatting errors, and check the docs for spelling errors.
+If any of these checks fail, the pull request cannot be merged.
+Lastly, a merge must be a fast-forward merge, meaning that the `main` branch must be up-to-date with the `main` branch of the upstream repo.

 ## Tooling configuration